Samchijoy/inventory-management-system-showcase/README.md

 ## 📌 Summary

-This project demonstrates:
+This project demonstrates the ability to design and deploy a real-world inventory system with scalable architecture, role-based access, and business-oriented workflows.

 * End-to-end system design
 * Real-world business logic implementation
 * Deployment-ready architecture
 * Integration of frontend, backend, and database systems

-Built as a practical solution for inventory and operations management.
+a practical solution for inventory and operations management.